-We are excited to bring two-factor authentication to Kinsta, as this has been one of our most requested features.
+We are excited to offer two-factor authentication to Kinsta clients, as this has been one of our most requested features.
 Securing your WordPress websites just got a little easier!
-Stay tuned for a more advanced guide we will be posting in the future on how to really lock down and secure your WordPress site.
+Make sure to check out our more advanced guide on WordPress security to see how to really lock down your site.

 Have any questions about how WordPress two-factor authentication works?
 Feel free to leave us a comment below or open a support ticket from within your MyKinsta dashboard.